Krigsrosa/Krigsrosa/README.md

 ### Hello there 👋
 ### My name is Krigor

-- 🎓 I’m currently studying mechanical engineering at UDESC
+- 🎓 I've a bachelor's degree in mechanical engineering at UDESC/CCT
-- 🏭 I’m currently working as product engineering intern at Embraco Brasil
+- 🏭 I'm currently a master's student in applied computing at LABICOM UDESC/CCT

 <div align="center">
   <a href="https://github.com/Krigsrosa">